-In 2017 Wigton Methodist church became involved in a move to bring revival to the church there, exploring house church in a very different way with with members already living in the town.
+In 2017 there was a significant move to bring revival to the church there, exploring house church in a very different way with with members already living in the town.
 Through a time of discernment looking at God’s vision for the Methodist people in Silloth the image of a house came to the fore.
 Rather than worshipping in a house, this was a vision of a new house being the focus of our ministry within the town, a place where people could come, day in and day out, to find the love of God.
 At the heart of this vision was the song:

 Let us build a house where love can dwell and all can safely live,